filipviz/move-docs/content/en/docs/dao/template.md

 ---
 title: "Proposal Template"
 description: "Authors are advised to consider how their proposal will be executed in detail.
 This template is a suggestion—proposal authors can deviate from it."
 lead: "Authors are advised to consider how their proposal will be executed in detail.
-This template is a suggestion—proposal authors can deviate from it."
+This template is a suggestion—proposal authors can deviate from it.<a href=/downloads/template.md> Download here.</a>"
 date: 2022-07-01
 lastmod: 2022-07-01
 draft: false